rmusser01/Infosec_Reference/Draft/Embedded.md

 ----------------------
-### Printers
+### Printers<a name="printers"></a>
 See 'Printers' Section in Network Attacks & Scanning

 ------------------
-### Smart TVs/Monitors
+### Smart TVs/Monitors <a name="smart"></a>
 * **101**
 * **Articles/Papers/Talks/Writeups**
 	* [Smart TV Security - #1984 in 21 st century](https://cansecwest.com/slides/2013/SmartTV%20Security.pdf)
 		* This talk is more about security bugs and rootkits than about firmware for TVs.
-This talk more covers rootkits than security bugs and exploitation thereof, as theyíre not different to traditional techniques.
+This talk more covers rootkits than security bugs and exploitation thereof, as they‚Äôre not different to traditional techniques.
 This talk is about general security issues of all Smart TV vendors.
 	* [MonitorDarkly](https://github.com/RedBalloonShenanigans/MonitorDarkly)
 		* This repo contains the exploit for the Dell 2410U monitor.
 It contains utilities for communicating with and executing code on the device.
 The research presented here was done in order to highlight the lack of security in "modern" on-screen-display controllers.
 Please check out our Recon 0xA presentation (included) for a detailed description of our research findings and process.
 * **General**